 Inside the Augustinian Church

-Given its long history and association with the monastic Order of St Augustine (who manage the church), there is little of the ostentatious decoration you might be used to from the likes of Peterskirche, for example.
+Given its long history and association with the monastic Order of St Augustine (who manage the church), you find little of the ostentatious decoration you might be used to from the likes of Peterskirche, for example.

 Some 700 years of architectural change and treasures are beyond my capabilities to describe, but two features stand out when inside the church.

-The first is the marble memorial to Archduchess Marie Christine (1742-1798), sculpted by Antonio Canova, commissioned by her husband (Albert of Albertina fame), and completed in 1805.
+The first is the marble memorial to Archduchess Marie Christine (1742-1798), sculpted by Antonio Canova and commissioned by her husband (Albert of Albertina fame), and completed in 1805.

 Various symbolic figures form a funeral procession that seems to enter a darkened gateway to the underworld.